-Note: The purpose of the cost formula is to provide a mechanism for offerors to submit costs per year in a manner that DHSS can evaluate and score, then use to establish billing rates for the resultant contract.
-Please enter your costs in the spaces provided below.
+Note: The purpose of the cost formula is to provide a mechanism for offerors to submit costs in a manner that DHSS can evaluate and score and then use to establish billing rates for the resultant contract.
+While total project cost is non-negotiable, DHSS may choose to reallocate the project funds based on the ongoing project needs.

+Please enter your cost in the spaces provided below for completion of each deliverable.